ErpNetDocs/info/partners/partner-program-terms-and-conditions.md

 **1. DEFINITIONS**

-Bug – any failure of the Services that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
-Non-compliance with specifications or requirements will be considered as Bugs at the discretion of VENDOR (typically, when the Services does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).

 Customer – an individual or company which wants to use/is using the Services for its own benefit.

-Partner Level – there are different tiers of partners to VENDOR which are described in the Requirements.
+Partner Level – there are different tiers of partners to VENDOR which are described in the Requirements & Benefits.
 The term “Partner Level” is used to describe the tier a specific partner is in.

-Requirements – a document describing the requirements that need to be met and benefits that are received by partners of VENDOR according to their Partner Level.
+Requirements & Benefits – a document describing the requirements that need to be met and benefits that are received by partners of VENDOR according to their Partner Level.
-This document is available on the following page: https://info.erp.net/partners/partner-program-terms-and-conditions.html
+This document is available on the following page: https://info.erp.net/partners/partner-program-requirements-and-benefits.html .

 Reseller – a partner that has the right to conclude Sales with Customers on its own behalf and at its own expense.
 Resellers are not authorized to conclude Sales on behalf/at the expense of VENDOR.